bettercap/website/content/installation/_index.md

 BetterCAP is containerized using [Alpine Linux](https://alpinelinux.org/) -  a security-oriented, lightweight Linux distribution based on musl libc and busybox.
 The resulting Docker image is relatively small and easy to manage the dependencies.
 Since it is using a multi-stage build, **a Docker version greater than 17.05 is required**.

-To pull latest stable version of the image:
+To pull latest version of the image:

     docker pull bettercap/bettercap

-To pull latest source code build of the image:

-    docker pull bettercap/dev

 To run: